chrislydick/ai_scaffolding/cookiecutter-dnai/README.md

 What gets generated
 - README with Make targets (env, test, eval, kb-load, deploy-aws), and CLI usage.
-- Makefile configured for a local venv (no Docker).
+- Makefile uses uv by default for env and commands (ruff/mypy/pytest); falls back to pip if uv is not installed.
 - CLI `dnai` with common subcommands; for analysis/script, includes `dnai script -- ...` passthrough.
 - AWS SAM template (when cloud=aws).
 Azure IaC stubs are included when cloud=azure.
 - Governance legos (PII redaction, content filters, telemetry), and optional Purview client.